If injured on another’s property, what steps should I take?

 Hazardous conditions place visitors, guests or residents in harm’s way.
 Property owners who allow hazardous conditions to exist on their property are potentially liable for any injury or accident arising from the hazardous condition.
 Once a hazardous condition is found, the owner or caretaker must eliminate it to avoid a potential accident and possible lawsuit.

-You may have a claim against the homeowner, which will be covered under their homeowner’s insurance policy.
+You may have a claim against the homeowner or tenant, which will be covered under their homeowner’s or tenant's insurance policy.
 But if the accident was entirely your fault and not related to any condition of the property, you have no case.

 You may be entitled to collect compensation if your accident was the result of a hazardous condition on the property.
-After a thorough investigation of the accident, your B.C. slip and fall lawyer will be able to let you know if you have a legal right to collect compensation for medical expenses.
+After a thorough investigation of the accident, your B.C. slip and fall lawyer will be able to let you know if you have a legal right to collect compensation for your injuries.

 The law firm you choose makes a difference.
 Call 604-730-4120 for a complimentary, no-obligation consultation with the lawyers at Stephens & Holman.
 Our law firm proudly serves Vancouver and all of British Columbia.